ElfSundae/Awesome-iOS/README.md

 - [FSCalendar](https://github.com/WenchaoD/FSCalendar) A fully customizable iOS calendar library, compatible with Objective-C and Swift
 - [Context-Menu](https://github.com/Yalantis/Context-Menu.iOS) You can easily add awesome animated context menu to your app.
 - [MZFormSheetPresentationController](https://github.com/m1entus/MZFormSheetPresentationController) provides an alternative to the native iOS UIModalPresentationFormSheet, adding support for iPhone and additional opportunities to setup controller size and feel form sheet.
+- [ISHHoverBar](https://github.com/iosphere/ISHHoverBar) A floating UIToolBar replacement as seen in the iOS 10 Maps app, supporting both vertical and horizontal orientation.